Yauger Park: Retention pond

 Yauger Park was intentionally constructed to flood, specifically during the winter months.
 A stormwater retention pond, 5.67 acre in size, is located at the south end of the grounds and captures urban runoff from approximately 570 acre in West Olympia.
 The system is known as the Yauger Park Regional Stormwater Complex.

 The water is slowly released via an underground pipe system into Black Lake Ditch via the Black Lake Meadows wetlands complex.
 The complex, a 45 acre parcel that was once a homestead at Percival Creek, was a $1.7 million reconstruction effort completed in 1995 to help divert excess water from the park.
 Through a series of other storm ponds and wetlands, the waters connect with Percival Creek and Capitol Lake.
 The runoff is naturally filtered before it enters Budd Inlet and the Salish Sea.
 The flooded area of the park becomes a temporary wetland and contains a system of bioswales and weirs to hold up to 27 e6USgal of water.

 The park and its retention pond is part of a larger ecosystem management initiative which includes participation of the Washington Department of Fish and Wildlife (WDFW) and local indigenous tribal nations and communities.
 Volunteer groups, such as Puget Sound Starts Here and the Stream Team of Thurston County, provide additional resources.

 The pond and retention area was expanded beginning in 2009 to combat additional runoff due to an increase of urban development in West Olympia.
 Despite a holding capacity of 65 acre feet of water, runoff excess in the park had led to increased local road flooding in the 2000s.
 The ponds, made of irregular shapes, were deepened and surrounded with walking paths; a footbridge over the ponds was also built.
 Rain gardens were constructed as was a new stormwater facility.
 The original gravel parking lot was replaced with porous asphalt.
 Specific attention was given to landscaping, built to encourage wildlife such as birds and fish to habitat in the area.
 Completed in October 2011, the $2.4 million upgrade project was funded by a federal stimulus grant and allowed for an increased capacity of up to 72 acre feet of water, or an additional 20% more runoff.
 The capture of pollutants, such as heavy metals and oil, was estimated to increase by 60%.

 As of 2024, the system has reached maximum operating capacity, which does not meet 50-year peak flow requirements, resulting in flooding problems in the area.

 Recreation

-The park contains 2 mi of pathways, including a nature trail that was built by students of Capitol High School in 1986.
+The park contains 2 mi of pathways, including a nature trail that was built by students of Capital High School in 1986.
 Two small loops taking hikers past the two gardens in the northwest corner of the park.
 A 0.75 mi jogging track loops around the ballfield area.